 The impact on the environment

-At SCA, we assess the environmental impact of all our products using the Life Cycle Assessment (see above).
+At Essity, we assess the environmental impact of all our products using the Life Cycle Assessment (see above).
 This gives a much wider perspective regarding a product’s environmental impact and also ensures that our development work is environmentally sound.
 The results from the LCA’s can be used for a type of environmental labelling called Environmental Product Declarations (EPD).
 An EPD is an international label based on the international standard ISO 14025.
 We also produce environmental fact sheets for all product groups, describing the product and its materials.
 Some of the data also comes from the LCA’s.

 An overview of our logistics

 We believe that an effective logistics system is a vital part of our environmental policy.
 We constantly strive to develop and improve our logistics system by doing the following: